Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

   - `cot`: returns the cotangent of an angle.
   - `combin`: alias for `ncr()`, like the *Excel* function.
   - `clamp`: constrains a value to a range.
+  - `even`: returns a value rounded up to the nearest even integer.
   - `fact`: alias for `fac()`, like the *Excel* function.
   - `false`: returns `false` (i.e., `0`) in a boolean expression.
+  - `iseven`: returns true if a number is even, false if odd.
+  - `isodd`: returns true if a number is odd, false if even.
   - `if`: if a value is true (i.e., non-zero), then returns the second argument; otherwise, returns the third argument.
   - `ifs`: checks up to three conditions, returning the value corresponding to the first met condition.
   - `max`: returns the maximum of a range of values (accepts 1-7 arguments).